daren-thomas/daren-thomas.github.io/_drafts/cea-plugins.md

 - a description of tools and the parameters they accept (`scripts.yml`)

-- a definition of those parameters - default values, descriptions, types etc. (`default.config`)
+- a definition of those parameters - default values, descriptions, types etc. (`plugin.config`)

 - a definition of the input and output files defined by the plugin (`schemas.yml`)